evananderson06/evan-anderson.ca/content/manhunt.md

 ![Group of all Hodson Hunt players](/images/manhunt/hodsonhunt.jpg)*All of the players at Hodson Hunt*

 From the tech side of things, everything went pretty smooth for our first game.
-We were definitely pushing Supabase with some very unoptimized database mutations, and we could see everything start slowing down on the admin side at this scale.
+We were definitely pushing Supabase with some very poorly designed database mutations, and we could see everything start slowing down on the admin side at this scale.

 A lot of this slowly got fixed throughout the summer, but overall, our first big event was a success.